 In 2024, 607,000 Animals Were Euthanized.
 (SAC)

+In the first half of 2025, 290,000 animals (dogs and cats) were euthanized.
 Approximately 607,000 animals were euthanized in 2024, a decrease from around 690,000 in 2023.

 Non-live outcomes for both cats and dogs are decreasing.
 625,000 pets were euthanized in 2019.
 There are simply too many homeless animals in America.
 Our response to the issue has been to get rid of them.

-Almost 334,000 Dogs Were Euthanized in Shelters in 2024 (SAC)
+Almost 164,000 Dogs Were Euthanized in Shelters in the first half of 2025 (SAC)

 This sobering statistic proves just how big the problem of overpopulation of animals is.
 How do we stop this travesty?
 Adopt, adopt, adopt!